 They make a right angle at the point where they meet.
 The tailor's L square measures 14 inches by 24 inches (35cm x 60cm)

 It is very useful in pattern measuring and scaling down ½" ¼" ⅛" 1/10" and 1/32" scaled measures.
 (12mm, 6mm, 3mm, 2mm, 1mm)

 Circles and drawing circles are simplified by this measuring tool.
 With the ring ruler, there is no need for the fiddly string and pivot method of drawing an accurate circle.

 You simply adjust your ring ruler to the right measurement and away you go with accurate, easy to manage, circle drawings.

 I've included this as I know some patternmakers use this but personally, I don't use a ring ruler.
 You only need one if you will be doing detailed patternmaking.

-Tailor-made for the most accurate designing and perfectly fitting garments.
-Now you can use the expression ‘tailor-made’ with confidence.
+Measuring tools in sewing has become very creative and inventive over the years.
+They are tailor-made for the most accurate design and perfectly fitting garments.
+Now you can use the expression 'tailor-made' with confidence.

-Choose a gadget or two to help the process as having sewing gadgets is always fun.
-However, the humble tape measure still tops my list of most used measuring tools in sewing.
+Choose the best measuring tools to help the process, as having sewing gadgets is always fun.
+However, the humble tape measure still tops my list of the most used measuring tools in sewing.